GameDevLui/GameDevLui/README.md

 <samp>
 I´m a junior programmer with 1 year of experience, currently specialized in Unreal Engine 4/5 and C++<br /><br />

-Right now I´m working for Daloar Studios as a Gameplay Programmer!
-Developing our first game The Occultist!
+Last year I worked for Daloar Studios as a Gameplay Programmer!
+Developing their first game The Occultist!
 <details>
   <summary><h3><img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> My Coding Adventure</h3></summary>
 I started studying code as a software developer, it quickly felt boring to me since all I ended up doing were softwares that were useful and actually functional, but didn´t feel like a "creation" to me.
 That´s when I discovered ✨GAME ENGINES✨ and decided to give Unity a try.
 It amazed me how fascinating it was to write a bit of code and then, all of a sudden, I had created something alive(ish?)!.
 I decided to keep on studying and made a Master´s Degree on Videogame Programming, suffered Unreal Engine´s wrath and, after long months of learning and practicing, ended up loving it!.
 Right now I´m working hard to improve myself, learn new technologies and achieve new goals.<br /><br />